Tech startups tout AI to airlines seeking revenue boost

 “Upgrades are the most popular offers,” Volantio CEO Azim Barodawala said in an email.
 “Our acceptance has been as high as 40% to 50%.”

-The startup is also exploring expanding the product to give airlines the ability to prioritise high-value cargo, presenting passengers with incentives to take another flight to accommodate the cargo’s weight, Barodawala said.
-(Reporting by Jamie Freed; Editing by Christopher Cushing)
+The startup is also exploring expanding the product to give airlines the ability to prioritize high-value cargo, presenting passengers with incentives to take another flight to accommodate the cargo’s weight, Barodawala said.